Here it is. The Ultimate List of 101 Easy Gluten-Free, Grain-Free Snack Ideas for Kids (and Parents). Enjoy.

 So, you’ve decided to cut gluten or maybe all grains in your kids’ diet (or maybe you’ve just determined to cut back on them), but whatever in the world will you feed them for snacks?
 Crackers, tortilla chips, muffins, cookies, granola bars…virtually all snacks seem to have some sort of grain in them.

 Not so, my dear friend, not so.
-I’ve compiled a list of 101 snack ideas that are gluten-free and grain-free.
+I’ve compiled a list of 101 snack ideas for kids that are gluten-free and grain-free.
 Both you and your kids can enjoy these!

 Of course, any raw fruit or veggie makes a yummy snack.
 Our kids love fruit.
-Here are a few ideas to spice things up if you’re looking for something different.
+Here are a few gluten-free and grain-free fruit and veggie snack ideas for kids to spice things up if you’re looking for something different.

 1. Dried Fruit

 2. Apples with peanut butter